 In today’s digital world, you can never be too careful when it comes to your privacy.
 There will always be something or someone trying to steal your sensitive information.
 Apple gives you a full set of privacy-focused options on your iPhone.
 Here are 9 essential iOS security settings you should change right now.

 1. Reduce Your Auto-Lock Timeout

-The faster your iOS 10 device locks, the less likely someone will be able to access it (especially if you leave it somewhere behind, by accident).
-To avoid your information being looked at by the wrong person, you can reduce the auto-lock timeout by going to “Settings -> Display & Brightness -> Auto-Lock.”
-I have my iPad lock in two minutes.
+The faster your iPhone’s screen locks, the less likely someone will be able to access it (especially if you leave it somewhere behind, by accident).
+To avoid your information being seen by the wrong person, you can reduce the auto-lock timeout by going to “Settings -> Display & Brightness -> Auto-Lock.”
+We recommend setting this option at 30 seconds.

-2. Remove Your Lock Screen Widgets and Notifications
+2. Remove Lock Screen Access to Widgets & Notifications

-Even if your iOS 10 device is locked, someone can easily see your information if they swipe right.
-They will easily be able to see information such as Calendar, Reminders and more.
-To remove the widgets from your lock screen, go to “Settings -> Touch ID & Passcode -> Enter Passcode -> Toggle off Today View.”
+Even if your iOS device is locked, someone can easily see your information if they swipe right to access your widgets and notifications.
+To remove those from your lock screen, go to “Settings -> Face ID & Passcode -> Allow Access When Locked.”

-You know what they say, sharing is caring – but maybe not when it comes to your location.
-The less information you give out the better.
-To turn off your location, go to “Settings -> [Your Name] -> Find My -> Share My Location,” then flip the switch to disable this feature.
+You know what they say, sharing is caring, but maybe not when it comes to your location.
+The less information you give out, the better.
+To prevent your iPhone from tracking your location, go to “Settings -> [Your Name] -> Find My -> Share My Location,” then flip the switch to disable this feature.

-It’s also a good idea to turn off “Diagnostics and Usage” since this is information on how you use your iOS 10 device that can also be shared with app developers.
-If you want to keep this information private, go to “Settings -> Privacy -> Diagnostics & Usage.”
-Make sure that “Don’t Send” is checked.
+It’s also a good idea to turn off diagnostics-related data since this is information on how you use your iOS device that can also be shared with app developers.
+If you want to keep this information private, go to “Settings -> Privacy -> Analytics & Improvements.”

 7. Disable Notifications Preview

-The notifications preview can be very useful since you can see your information.
-It can also be dangerous because anyone that happens to pass by just as the notifications come in can see it.
-To protect your privacy, disable it by going to “Settings -> Notifications -> Messages -> Show Previews.”
+The notifications preview can be very useful in many cases.
+However, it can also be dangerous, as anyone that happens to pass by just as the notifications come in can see them.
+To protect your privacy, disable them by going to “Settings -> Notifications -> Messages -> Show Previews.”
 You can either disable this feature or set it to “When Unlocked.”

 8. Limit Ad Tracking

-It’s no secret that our information is used to show ads that we might be interested in.
-If you don’t want your information to be shared at all, go to “Settings -> Privacy -> Advertising -> Toggle off Limit Ad Tracking.”
+It’s no secret that our information is used to show ads that we may be interested in.
+If you don’t want your information to be shared at all, go to “Settings -> Privacy -> Apple Advertising,” then disable the “Personalized Ads” feature.

 9. Auto-Delete Messages

 With so many things to do, you could easily forget to erase certain messages (even though they’re encrypted if you use iMessage).
-Why not let your iOS 10 device do the work for you by auto-deleting your messages?
+Why not let your iPhone do the work for you by auto-deleting your messages?
 To set this up, go to “Settings -> Messages -> Keep Messages -> 30 Days.”
-The less time you have then on your device, the better it is.
+Do note that this will delete all messages, not only the sensitive ones.

-You can never be too careful when it comes to protecting your sensitive information.
+You can never be too careful when it comes to protecting your digital privacy.
 The tips mentioned in this article on upgrading your iOS security will keep your information away from others.
 However, make sure to stay in the loop regarding what’s next for iOS in terms of privacy, as we expect additional privacy-protecting options to reach our phones later this year.